frictionlessdata/frictionless-py/docs/guides/getting-started.md

     2,german,1,2,3

-Firt of all, let's infer the metadata.
+First of all, let's infer the metadata.
 We can save and edit it to provide useful information about the table:

 > This output is in [YAML](https://yaml.org/), it is a default Frictionless output format.